tdwiser/tdwiser.github.io/index.md

 ## Theoretical Physicist

+I am currently an Assistant Professor of Physics at Truman State University in Kirksville, Missouri.

 I earned my Ph.D. in physics in 2016.
 My dissertation and primary research interests are at the intersection of theoretical and experimental particle physics and cosmology.

 Here are some things I am interested in: